BEHIND THE WHEEL: Ford Fiesta S v

 Ecoboost v ST

-The fiesta trio, I've been waiting for a long time to write those words because life always gets in they way resulting in multiple delays for this gathering.
+The fiesta trio, I've been waiting for a long time to write those words because life always gets in their way resulting in multiple delays for this gathering.
 In Malaysia, tyres do get punctured rather frequently so a dire replacement was needed which resulted in more setback.

 Hatchbacks are adored for their agility on top of ease of drive in Kuala Lumpur says the person with less than adequate parking skills.
-I wondered why are there so many of these pesky Fiestas running about and they are a popular choice in my circle of friends.
+I wondered why there are so many of these pesky Fiestas running about and they are a popular choice in my circle of friends.
 So I decided to gather them all to see what’s what.

 110 hp 140Nm

 6-speed Dual Clutch

 Top speed: 220 km/h

 First into the old school natural breather.
 In the case of linear power delivery, it will be needing all the revs to keep up with its other sisters.
 Into the Ecoboost, there was an immediate difference to how power is delivered.
 Its engine is quiet when ignited while shove is spritely, especially so for a 3 cylinder.